-Successfully launching a new SPM program requires more than just building a solution that works – you need to ensure your deployment is user friendly, widely adopted, and becomes part of your sales team’s DNA.
+Successfully launching a new sales performance management program requires more than just building a solution that works – you need to ensure your deployment is user friendly, widely adopted, and becomes part of your sales team’s DNA.

 Sales and Sales Management teams have limited time to learn new tools, with high expectations that any new processes ‘just work’.
 For this group, first impressions matter, and since they tend to have a large megaphone, their feedback and adoption of any solution is critical for launch success with respect to the rest of the organization.
 As part of your implementation process you need to identify change agents within this group that can champion your solution to the rest of the team.
 These tend to be the more vocal individuals who are excited to use new tools, believe in data driven decision making, and have openly raised concerns about the status quo in the past.
 Providing these individuals with an opportunity to share their needs will help your project team ensure they are gathering the right requirements and carefully set expectations for launch.

-To ensure launch success, monitoring usage post launch is essential.
+To ensure launch success, monitoring usage post-launch is essential.
 You need to look at login statistics and reports to see where adoption is lagging or dropping off.
 Involving your sales leadership will give you valuable feedback and help assess concerns and value.
-Conducting surveys amongst your end users will determine demographics, usage, functionality, challenges and collecting recommendations will help understand the business outcomes and build a roadmap for solution support.
+Conducting surveys amongst your end users will determine demographics, usage, functionality, challenges and collecting recommendations will help understand the business outcomes and build a roadmap for sales performance management solution support.

 If you are considering a new application deployment, a sales program change, or are planning the future of Sales Performance Management at your organization, generating buy-in from your sales force is essential to your solution’s success.
 By involving them early and often you can turn what could be your largest program critic into your biggest SPM advocate.

-For more information surrounding best practices for maximizing end user adoption reach out to Intangent today and request a copy of our 30 minute webinar.
+For more information surrounding best practices for maximizing end user adoption watch a recording of the webinar.

 Marketing & Sales Coordinator